 Design hotel features Burel wool

 While Isabel Costa loves Casa das Penhas Douradas, it is wool from the local sheep that captures her attention and imagination.
 Costa has embraced and employed many of the local people and their passion for sheep.
 Afterall, this land and the nearby village of Manteigas was once filled with shepherds and multiple wool factories.
-With factories closed down and production jobs moved to China, Costa has since bought many of the wool factory machines and recently opened a Burel Factory in the neighboring village.
+With factories closed down and production jobs moved to China, Costa has since bought many of the wool factory machines and recently opened the Burel Factory in the neighboring village.

 Hotel guests will notice the Burel wool upholstery on furniture, carpets and blankets throughout the Portuguese design hotel.
 Wool items such as backpacks, blankets and scarves are available for purchase by the hotel reception area, as well as the Lisbon, Portugal Burel store.